Iran tanker shifts position but still at anchor off Gibraltar

-GIBRALTAR (Reuters) - An Iranian tanker caught in the standoff between Tehran and the West shifted position on Friday but its anchor was still down off Gibraltar and it was unclear if it was ready to set sail, a Reuters reporter said.
+GIBRALTAR (Reuters) - An Iranian tanker caught in the standoff between Tehran and the West shifted position on Friday, but its anchor was still down off Gibraltar and it was unclear if it was ready to set sail soon.

 Gibraltar authorities could not be reached for comment.